Mardi Himal Base Camp Trek Difficulty

 The package cost often includes transportation fare as per the itinerary, accommodation in Kathmandu and Pokhara, all accommodation and meals during the trek, permits, taxes, and expenses of the guide/porter.
 Things like travel insurance, international flight, personal expenses, tips, etc, are not included in the package cost.

-You can check our Mardi Himal Trek cost include and exclude for more information.
+You can check our Mardi Himal Trek cost including and excluding for more information.
 The Mardi Himal Trek cost for Indians is almost similar.
 We guarantee you, with us, you will get the best price.

 You can get in touch with us here anytime for more information regarding the Mardi Himal Trek cost from India.